Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities: Introduction

 Finally, we turn our attention to translation-invariant operators, whose kernels take the form $J(x,y)=\widetilde J(x-y)$, with~$\widetilde J$ a symmetric function.
-We show in \Cref{re:commutationtheorem} that if $\widetilde{J} \geq c\widetilde{J}_{\log}$ for some $c>0$, at least for small interactions, then solutions to~\eqref{problem-L} for $\mathcal{L}$ defined by the kernel $\widetilde{J}$ enter into increasingly more regular Sobolev-type spaces just like the corresponding solutions for~$\log(I-\Delta)$.
-We then show that, in general, the lower bound~$\widetilde{J}(z) \geq c|z|^{-N}$ for some~$c>0$ and~$z \sim 0$ is precisely the condition ensuring the regularity improvement.
-In particular, this requirement characterizes eventual ultracontractivity and the gain in regularity of the fundamental solution; see~\Cref{re:summaryresult}.
+We show in \Cref{re:commutationtheorem} that if $\widetilde{J}(z) \geq c|z|^{-N}$ for some $c>0$ and $|z| \ll 1$, then solutions to~\eqref{problem-L} for $\mathcal{L}$ defined by the kernel~$\widetilde{J}$ enter into increasingly more regular Sobolev-type spaces, just like the corresponding solutions for~$\log(I-\Delta)$.
+Thus, solutions improve first in integrability and then in differentiability after getting bounded.
+Finally, we show in~\Cref{re:summaryresult} that this gradual smoothing phenomenon only appears if the kernel defining the operator behaves as $|x-y|^{-N}$ for small interactions.
+Any radial perturbation making the kernel slightly more or less singular breaks this behaviour: if $\ell(|z|) = \widetilde{J}(|z|)|z|^N$ verifies~$\lim_{z \to 0} \ell(z) = \infty$, solutions get bounded and $\cont^\infty$ instantaneously, just as when~$\mathcal{L} = (-\Delta)^{\sigma/2}$ for~$\sigma \in (0,2]$; and if~$\lim_{z \to 0} \ell(z) = 0$, solutions remain only as regular as the initial data, just as when $\mathcal{L}$ is defined via an integrable kernel.
+These results in the translation-invariant setting constitute the fourth and final main contribution of the paper.